Dictionary Learning under Symmetries via Group Representations: Introduction

 The computational task of obtaining the dictionary atoms $\{ \phi_j \}$ is typically formulated as a joint optimization instance over the atoms and the coefficients $x^{(i)}$.
 One such formulation is to incorporate the L1-norm to encourage sparsity in the solution $x^{(i)}$

 Here, $\lambda \geq 0$ is a regularization parameter.
-While the optimization instance is \emph{not} convex, the sub-problem corresponding to fixing one set of variables (either the $\phi$'s or the $x$'s) and optimizing over the other is a \emph{convex} program \footnote{in updating the atoms $\phi$, we momentarily forget the $\ell_2$-norm constraint and solve the least squares problem, before scaling the atoms to be unit-norm}.
+While the optimization instance is \emph{not} convex, the sub-problem corresponding to fixing one set of variables (either the $\phi$'s or the $x$'s) and optimizing over the other is a \emph{convex} program \footnote{To be precise, the sub-problem we refer to when updating $\phi$ is one where we treat $x$ in \eqref{eq:dl} as fixed and we update $\phi$ disregarding the $\ell_2$-norm constraint.
+In this case, the update leads to a least squares problem.
+The atoms are subsequently scaled to be unit-norm.
+This is the usual procedure applied in practice.}.